ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 compared with the next entry of the Accepted Claims Set array.
 If all entries of the Reference Values array match a corresponding entry in the Accepted Claims Set array, then the `cryptokeys` Reference Value matches.
 Otherwise, `cryptokeys` does not match.

+##### Comparison for Integrity Registers {#sec-cmp-integrity-registers}

+For each Integrity Register entry in Evidence, the Verifier will use the associated identifier to look up the matching Integrity Register entry in the Reference Value.
+If no entry is found, the Reference Value does not match.
+Instead, if an entry is found, the digest comparison proceeds as defined in {{sec-cmp-digests}}.
+Note that it is not required for all the entries in the Reference Value to be used during matching: Evidence could consist of a "quote" (in TPM parlance) of just a subset of the register space.

 ##### Handling of new tags